D1935827V/spring_portfolio/README.md

 # Description of Project
 On our website, we have a navbar to see all of our minilabs and assignments.
 We have about me pages, and links to CB FRQ's.
+Our theme is education, as we have surveys about clubs and teachers.

 ### Profiles
 **Name** | **Github ID** | **Tasks** | **Scrum Board** | **Commits** | **Profile**